Rik Fox: W.A.S.P.

 Fox contends that to his recollection, the band was named Sister when he joined.
-Lawless has since begrudgingly confirmed that Rik Fox had indeed, been a band member but, 'only for a couple of rehearsals', which may not be entirely accurate, since Fox spent some 4 months rehearsing and writing with the band.
+Lawless has since begrudgingly confirmed that Fox had indeed, been a band member but, "only for a couple of rehearsals", which may not be entirely accurate, since Fox spent some 4 months rehearsing and writing with the band.
 Fox is also shown in early band photographs taken by Don Adkins Jr. during the band's first photo session.
 Causing a firestorm of controversy thirty years later after the fact, despite the grumblings by some die-hard W.A.S.P. fans desperately attempting to re-write a revisionist history of the band, it should be submitted for consideration that, since Fox created the bands' name while he was, in fact, an early co-founding band member, at that moment of the creation of it becoming the band now-known as W.A.S.P., technically speaking, no matter what happened to the band after Fox left, that historic point still qualifies him as an original founding member along with Lawless, Piper and Richards.

 All this, has been verified and validated by former W.A.S.P. guitarist Chris Holmes who has stated he agrees to all of the information as being true.

 Many unverified allegations usually follow band membership changes, and Fox was no stranger to that.
 Both Lawless and Richards' narrative, allege that "Rik Fox couldn't do it in the band, his playing was just not right", so they "let him go in a very short period of time."
 Which comes off as plausible, only because of Lawless's career being much stronger.
 However, Fox's bass tracks, found on the now rare, collectible live, 'original' W.A.S.P.
 3-track demo recorded at Pipers' studio tell a very different story; showing a very solid and melodic bass style by Fox and how much Lawless' narrative was apparently incorrectly misinforming the public.
 Further, it should also be considered that since it is widely recognized that 'power associates itself with power', it is abundantly clear that if Fox had moved on to a larger successful career, that, thirty years later, nobody would bother attempting to dismiss or dispute his membership in W.A.S.P.; it would have obviously been openly acknowledged by Lawless.
 Case in point; Czech born New York City guitarist Ivan Kral co-founded the band Blondie and left before the band's first album, similar to Fox's relation to W.A.S.P.
 Nobody contends or disputes that point, but for Fox's situation, such is the case of being denied membership or credit in the band's history.
 Furthermore, the question has been put forth in many interviews: "What would W.A.S.P. have been called, if not for Fox's membership in that first original line-up and suggestion in the first place?"